mwcz/palebluepixel/jekyll-test/_posts/2011-09-20-introducing-aejs.md

 layout: post
 title: Introducing AEJS
 date: 2011-09-20 22:27:50
-categories: aejs html5 javascript amiga
+tags: aejs html5 javascript amiga
+categories: blog
 ---

 Introducing AEJS, an Amiga emulator written in JavaScript.
 Wait, wording it like that makes it sound like it's finished.
 It isn't.
 It won't be for a long time.
 AEJS is just a hobby, and will never hold a candle to UAE.